LoserCheems/OTCE/README.md

 ## Usage

-Same as using tokenizers, configurations, and model methods in the Transformers library.
+Same as using tokenizers, configurations, and models in the Transformers library.

 ## Example